 Here's the great news about choosing the materials for your new kitchen cabinets: it's not necessary to spend a lot of money on fine hardwoods.

-The cabinet stain can carry the ball.
+The cabinet stain can influence much of the general look.
 For instance, even ordinary oak cabinets can be stained to a dark, rich mahogany wood-like appearance.
-As noted earlier, colors behave differently with different kinds of woods—but you can leave that in the hands of your cabinet manufacturer.
+Colors behave differently with different kinds of woods—but you can leave that in the hands of your cabinet manufacturer.
 An espresso finish on maple looks much like an espresso finish on birch.